 [adthrive-in-post-video-player video-id=”imkCzCyS” upload-date=”2022-01-24T05:07:45.000Z” name=”Baleadas” description=”The most common snack or meal in all of Honduras are Baleadas Hondureñas, a dish made by layering refried beans, cheese, and sour cream in a freshly made tortilla.
 You only need 4 ingredients and 5 minutes to make this recipe! ” player-type=”default” override-embed=”default”]

-Sprinkle cotija cheese on top and add some dollops or sour cream.
+Step 2: Sprinkle with cotija cheese and add sour cream/Honduran Crema.

 Recipe FAQs

-Did you like this recipe for Baleadas Hondureñas?
-If so, make sure to check out these other recipes I picked out just for you!:
+Did you enjoy this recipe for Baleadas Hondureñas?
+If so, make sure to check out these other recipes I picked out just for you:

 Baleadas Hondureñas Recipe